AnilKumar3494/musico-app/README.md

 firstHalf - ![Alt text](currentImages1.png)
 secondHalf - ![Alt text](currentImages2.png)

-Future scope making it more scalabe, better reponsiveness and add more features
+## Future scope

+(i) Making it more scalabe - it can iterate through wide range of songs and podcasts to display shuffled songs.
+(ii) better reponsiveness for small, large and mobile deivces (iii) Add more features - like user login, user can upload their favirote songs and we will shuffle them and play them